afkrause/howto/anaconda_keras.md

 # How to setup Keras in Anaconda with GPU support

 Keras ( https://keras.io/ ) is a meta-framework / high-level API for neural networks.
 The current version still supports multiple backends like Tensorflow, Theano or CNTK, but in the future only Tensorflow will be supported.
+See section "test Keras".
 To enable GPU support for NVIDIA GPU's , you need to install CUDA.